littensy/charm/README.md

 Enabling `__DEV__` adds a few helpful features:

-- Better error handling for molecules, listeners, and batched functions:
+- Better error handling for selectors, subscriptions, and batched functions:

   - Errors provide the function's name and line number.
-  - Yielding in these functions will throw an error.
+  - Yielding in certain functions will throw an error.

 - Server state is validated for [remote event limitations](https://create.roblox.com/docs/scripting/events/remote#argument-limitations) before being passed to the client.